Tong057/ContactsAppMAUI/README.md

 ## Technologies and Frameworks

 - **EntityFramework Core**: Utilized for data storage, supporting a variety of databases and flexible data management.
+A local SQLite database is used to save data.
 - **Model-View-ViewModel (MVVM)**: The application follows the MVVM architecture, using the MVVM Toolkit to manage view models and data binding.
 - **Dependency Injection**: Implemented to promote modularity and easier testing.